Find out how eating disorders are diagnosed, the pitfalls you can guard against, and get tips on how to get expert care without delay.

 There are also classifications for rumination disorder, pica, and avoidant/restrictive food intake disorder (ARFID).
 ARFID is a common eating disorder, often affecting people since young childhood, which covers quite a range of difficulties and causes.
 There may be a lack of hunger, or extreme picky eating.
 There may be sensory difficulties, where children cannot tolerate certain textures.
 Some only eat a very few bland (‘beige’) foods.
 Some have a phobia following a choking incident or a fear of vomiting (emetophobia).
-Some could be on the autism spectrum, though it can be tricky to untangle features of autism and those of semi-starvation.
 Treatment for ARFID needs to be individualised, and may be quite different from what you read in this book.

 UFED (unspecified feeding or eating disorder) is often used when there is insufficient information to make a more specific diagnosis.

 You may come across eating disorders not otherwise specified (EDNOS).
 This classification was used in the previous manual, DSM-IV.
 Many patients who were in this category would now be diagnosed as having anorexia, bulimia or OSFED.